bboxy/bitfire/readme.txt

 2. Electromagnetic Fields

 During the testing, i discovered, that my screen significantly influences the floppy, that was located beneath.
 With the screen turned off, i had no read erroros happening, but when having the screen turned on, there's suddenly read-errors and checksum-errors.
 Creating a distance of around 30cm between floppy and screen, ceased all the problems and reading was error-free.
 Moving the floppy side by side to the screen, made it even fail completely.
 I first suspected a bad timing in the gcr-loop, but no matter how i shifted the timing, the errors still happened.
-The errors also occur on a SX64, th thas the screen and the floppy build in at a fixed distance, so not much one can change here.
+The errors also occur on a SX64, that has the screen and the floppy built in at a fixed distance, so not much one can change here.

 3. Cables

-Thanks to Ikwai i happened to have hands on a setup wit ha 2m unshielded iec-cable on which the 72-cacle 2bit-ATN transfer failed as it missed it's timing.
+Thanks to Ikwai i happened to have hands on a setup with a 2m unshielded iec-cable on which the 72-cycle 2bit-ATN transfer failed, as it missed it's timing.
 A slower timing solved the problems, but also exchanging that cable.

 4. Unsettled Head